core accessibility principles for modern frameworks

 Component Implementation & DOM Structure

-Build a framework-agnostic notification component that correctly applies role="status" or aria-live="polite" without disrupting the accessibility tree.
+Build a minimal notification component that correctly applies role="status" or aria-live="polite" without disrupting the accessibility tree.

 Implementation Guidelines